fc-minecraft/hoc2023-md/scene3a.md

 # Bird Trouble

 ## Step 1
 We can't quite read the code because some of it is `obfuscated` which means unclear or obscured.
-Before we could fix the problem we need to decode those words.
+Before we could fix the problem we need to decode the secret words.
 Let's follow the birds to see if we could figure out what this code is doing.

 #### ~ tutorialhint
 No coding is required here.
 Exit the coding window and follow the birds.